 Additionally, you can give a little bit of information about the author as well.
 This way people know what they are reading and where the content is coming from.
 This also helps you as the author because if they like it they might seek out more content from you.

 Here is where you take a look at the topic you’re writing about and fit it into its chapters.
 Then once you have it fit into each chapter, digest each chapter like you would a blog post.

 Notice how this blog post is divided into sections?
 Each section tackles a sub-topic of the large topic at hand.
 Gradually, establishing the groundwork for the large topic being covered.

 Compartmentalizing each chapter into sections makes the content more digestible and makes it easier to read for the reader.
 Content that’s digested easier also means it will paint a clearer picture.

-Try your best to maintain a consistent structure to each chapter as well.
-Much like structuring the content of the eBook, each chapter should have a introduction, content sections that cover the bulk of the material, and then a conclusion.
+Try your best to maintain a consistent structure for each chapter as well.
+Much like structuring the content of the eBook, each chapter should have an introduction, content sections that cover the bulk of the material, and then a conclusion.

 Design the eBook

 Designing the eBook is important so that you create a branded experience and so that the eBook is not only informative but also visually pleasing to look to at.

 If you have some design skills already, then you can take a shot at designing the eBook yourself in software such as: